 Information for applicants

-You will be learning in the workplace, working on actual tasks while doing your degree.
-In partnership with your employer, we will help you put your learning into practice to deliver projects for your employer.
+With a GA you’ll be learning in the workplace, working on actual tasks while doing your degree.
+In partnership with your employer, we’ll help you put your learning into practice to deliver projects for your employer.
 If you like ´learning by doing´ and seeing the application of theory to practical problems, then a GA programme is perfect for you.
+Here are some of the key benefits of a GA:

 Since 1821 our focus has been on the practical application and exchange of knowledge with industry and for advancement of society.
 Today we are a world-leading university with 5 campuses worldwide, educating the professionals of tomorrow and generating pioneering research.